-In the previous article we explored the options for backing up Exchange server with Windows Server Backup just leveraging the VSS framework in order to take crash consistent snapshot of our Application.
+In the previous article we explored the options for backing up Exchange server with Windows Server Backup just leveraging the VSS framework in order to take crash consistent snapshots of our Application.
+This article now explores the options to run an Exchange 2016 mailbox database restore.

-It was an easy one and the same applies when re-utilising the same Windows Server Backup when restoring objects from the Backup and in this article we explore the ability to restore Exchange Mailboxes.
+Backup was an easy one and the same applies when re-utilising the same Windows Server Backup when restoring objects from the Backup and in this article we’ll explore the ability to restore Exchange Mailboxes.

 This can be also a good exercise to prove the Backups are “actually” working.
 Too often I see Backup strategies which do not include any extensive Recovery test scenarios and never to say all the oddities are found when in need of restoring something and of course of critical importance!